Biden in Poland, Lithuania to reassure allies on Russia's borders

 Biden also wants to get an assessment from leaders about the impact of sanctions imposed this week by the United States and European Union, the senior administration official told Reuters.

-As neighbors of Russia, with close economic ties, retaliation for sanctions could be an issue.
+As neighbours of Russia, with close economic ties, retaliation for sanctions could be an issue.

 "He's going to hear an earful," said Heather Conley of the Center for Strategic and International Studies (CSIS) in Washington.

-Early in his presidency, Obama scaled back plans for missile defense systems based in eastern Europe, adding to anxieties for neighbors of Russia.
+Early in his presidency, Obama scaled back plans for missile defence systems based in eastern Europe, adding to anxieties for neighbours of Russia.

 But there is no consideration being given to changing those plans, the senior administration official told reporters.